R/TP-CTS.R

 This function uses the httr package to access the Web API of CTS for automatic TP prediction.
 Hence, an Internet connection is mandatory.
 Please take care to not 'abuse' the CTS servers, e.g. by running very large batch calculations in parallel, as this may result in rejected connections.

-is used in case the candidate has no defined compoundName
+candidate library identifier is used in case the candidate has no defined compoundName.

-Chemical properties such as SMILES, InChIKey and formula in the parent suspect list are automatically validated and calculated if missing/invalid.
+Chemical properties such as SMILES, InChIKey and formulae in the parent suspect list are automatically validated and calculated if missing/invalid.

 The internal validation/calculation process performs the following steps: